Merci93/Real_Estate_Regression/README.md

 ## Predicting the selling price of a residential property using regression analysis.
 Predicting the selling price of a residential property depends on a number of factors, including the property age, availability of local amenities, and location.

-In this challenge, you will use a dataset of real estate sales transactions to predict the price-per-unit of a property based on its features.
+A dataset containing real estate sales transactions was used to predict the price-per-unit of a property based on its features.
 The price-per-unit in this data is based on a unit measurement of 3.3 square meters.

 ## The Dataset
 The data consists of the following variables: